 Disposable vinyl gloves and plastic apron (optional)

-Put the balls on the tray or take-away container and leave to air dry for at least a day
+Put the balls in the egg tray or take-away container and leave to air dry for at least a day